mikehostetler/amplify/request/readme.md

 ### In-memory Cache

 There is a built-in memory cache.
-You can pass a boolean to enable caching of a request, e.g., cache: true.
+You can pass a boolean to enable caching of a request, e.g., `cache: true`.
 You can also pass a number to specify that the response should be cached for a certain amount of time.
-For example, cache: 30 will cache the response for 30 milliseconds.
+For example, `cache: 30` will cache the response for 30 milliseconds.

 `cache: boolean`